PrivSec-dev/privsec.dev/content/posts/qubes/Firewalling with MirageOS on Qubes OS.md

 qvm-features your_disposable_template_name no-default-kernelopts 1
 ```

-Your disposable templates should now launch and shutdown properly.
+Your disposable templates should now launch and shut down properly.

 ### Disposable FirewallVMs